 SRP: What are some of the biggest benefits that can be realized by working with a specialized fluid system engineering team?

 GM: For starters, it’s a huge timesaver.
 And when time is money, that makes a big difference.
-Working with specialized fluid system engineering teams can offer a huge time saving.
-And when time is money, that makes a big difference.
 Additionally, with a lot of emphasis being placed on getting new fabs up and running, products and services are being expedited because—think about it—a missing fluid system could halt the entire installation of a $5 billion to $10 billion fab.
 That means nothing is running, no work is being done, and no money is being made.
 That’s where specialized engineers can offer the greatest customer benefit—installing the appropriate products to get systems up and running, then reviewing those systems and making recommendations for future expansions and modifications.

 Semiconductor fabs stand to gain significant benefit from the specific insights and engineering knowledge that specialized teams can provide.
 Interested in learning more?
 The Swagelok field engineering team has a depth of experience integrating with semiconductor manufacturers as they build new fabs or optimize existing ones, helping them overcome fluid system challenges in the pursuit of optimized production.
 Contact a local sales and service center for more information.